Information For Authors

 The Dalhousie Medical Journal will consider manuscripts in English which deal with any aspect of medicine including basic science, clinical medicine, surgery, medical education, medicolegal affairs, medical humanities and public health.
 The Journal will also consider for publication a limited number of creative writing pieces for which there are no specific criteria, but which are more likely to be accepted if relevant to health or medical sciences.
 An accompanying cover letter signed by all authors should state that the manuscript has not been published by another journal, nor is it under consideration by another journal.

 Submissions must be electronic copies.
 Text must be in MS Word format.
 All figures and graphs must be electronic copies and provided in a separate TIFF file.
 References should be listed at the end of the paper in the required format.
 Failure to conform to these guidelines will lead to significant delay in publication of submitted manuscripts.
 Potential authors are encouraged to examine past issues of DMJ for examples of acceptable formats.
 Submissions should be 3000 words (approximately 15 pages double spaced) or less.
 This word limit does not include references or figures.
 Longer submissions may be considered with prior permission from the Editor of Reviews and the Editor-in-Chief.
 Pages should be numbered consecutively in the lower center of each page.
 The entire submission must be typed double spaced in a 12-point Times font.
-After a manuscript has been submitted to the DMJ, the publication status can be obtained by email correspondence with the Editor of Reviews (email@example.com).
+After a manuscript has been submitted to the DMJ, the publication status can be obtained by email correspondence with the Editor assigned to the submission.

 Please ensure a current email address is included in your application, for communication and editing.

 For meta-analyses or systematic reviews, we ask authors to use the PRISMA checklist and flow diagram (found here: http://www.prisma-statement.org/statement.htm).